 I haven’t listened to this one yet, but it’s next on my list.
 Everyone I know has been raving about it and it’s no secret that Ward is a stunningly gorgeous writer.
 “For Pop and Mam; their daughter, Leonie; and her kids, Jojo and Kayla, life is hard.
 Mam has cancer, Pop is preoccupied by working their small parcel of land, Leonie has a meth problem, and Jojo and Kayla seek love from their grandparents rather than their absent mother.”
 When Leonie gets word that the white father of her children is getting released from prison, she embarks on a journey with the children to meet him.

 “Confronting the realities of life in the rural South, Ward gives us an epochal story, a road novel through Mississippi’s past and present that explores the bonds of family as tested by racism and poverty.”

 New Release of the Week

-That’s all for this week!
-As always, you can hit me up on Twitter at msmacb or by email at firstname.lastname@example.org.
+As always, you can hit me up on twitter at msmacb or say hey at firstname.lastname@example.org.